Wavelet Analysis with Pyleoclim#

 (<Figure size 1000x400 with 1 Axes>,

-Notice how we put in quite a bit of metadata (information about the data) when we created the Series object, and that this information is now being used by the code to properly label axes for you.
-Structuring and labeling your data is a little more work upfront but it pays big dividends down the line.
+Notice that the series contains quite a bit of metadata (information about the data), and that this information is now being used by the code to properly label axes for you.
+Structuring and labeling your data is a little more work upfront, but it pays big dividends down the line.
 Let’s see that now.

 First, take a look at the distribution of time increments: